REB Member User Guide Overview

 2. Toggle through the other tabs to view:

-• Project: EthOS uses the term ‘project’ to refer to the complete set of forms any REB protocol may involve, including a main form application, a renewal, event report etc. The project is the overall parent, the main form is the first branch, and post-approval events (renewals, etc.) become subbranches on the project tree.
+• Project: EthOS uses the term ‘project’ to refer to the complete set of forms any REB protocol may involve, including a main form application, a renewal, event report etc. The project is the overall parent, the Statement of Intent, Main Form, or Legacy Form will be the first branch, and post-approval events (renewals, etc.) become subbranches (subforms) on the project tree.
+For more information, see Before you Begin a Review: Navigating the Project Tree .

 • Documents: All documents uploaded as a part of the application process.
 This tab is especially helpful if you wish to review any specific documents before beginning your review (e.g., the application itself or the consent form).
 You can download all or single documents.
 If you wish to do a full-text search on the contents of the application, download the file from here and search it outside of EthOS.